E-mail

 Once again, there was a long time between me actually finishing the tournament and getting to this post but I think the extra time was good, being able to think through a few things.

 The earliest I had to get up during tournament week was Saturday, the last day of the Masters.
-Since I wasnt in the top 35, I was in the first wave of players to hit Hawaiian Rumble and we teed off by 7:30am.
-It was actually nice to play a bit in the dark with the lights on at Rumble but its tough to play tournament minigolf before the sun comes up.
+Since I wasn't in the top 35, I was in the first wave of players to hit Hawaiian Rumble and we teed off by 7:30am.
+It was actually nice to play a bit in the "dark" with the lights on at Rumble but it's tough to play tournament minigolf before the sun comes up.
 Usually any round before 8am and a bit of coffee is a disaster for me!

 Upon getting to the course I try to hit a few balls on some of the easier holes in the attempt to dial in some aces on the final day.
-Its during that practice when I hear of a controversial decision that ends up compounding itself and angering quite a few players.
+It's during that practice when I hear of a controversial decision that ends up compounding itself and angering quite a few players.
 In the next few paragraphs, I will warn you that I will be critical and a bit negative so if....

 Read more »